Winners and losers of immigration: Introduction

 The contribution of this paper to the existing literature is multi-fold.
-First, while in most of the existing research the effects of immigration have been studied through the factor ratios within firms \citep{dustmann2012, borjas2003, JEEA:JEEA1052}, in line with \cite{monras2020immigration} this paper explores the \textit{price channel} through the inclusion of two goods, whose equilibrium prices strongly depend on the skill composition of migrants, while maintaining some degree of socio-economic heterogeneity between native and non-native employees.\footnote{For instance, the job finding and job exit rates of employees within the same labour market differ according to the country of origin, hence natives and non-natives are not perfect substitute, although their value added is the same.} This is motivated by the evidence provided by \cite{cortes2008effect} who empirically shows that in the US an increase in the share of low-skilled immigrants in the labor force significantly decreased the price of immigrant-intensive services.
-Appendix \ref{HS_LS_prices} reports anecdotal evidence for Italy about the differential changes in the prices of high and low-skilled goods in the 2004-2017 period in which the percentage of foreign workforce increased from 6\% to 15\%.
+First, while in most of the existing research the effects of immigration have been studied through the factor ratios within firms \citep{dustmann2012, borjas2003, JEEA:JEEA1052}, in line with \citet{monras2020immigration} and \citet{ burstein2020tradability} this paper explores the \textit{price transmission} through the inclusion of two goods, whose equilibrium prices strongly depend on the skill composition of migrants, while maintaining some degree of socio-economic heterogeneity between native and non-native employees.\footnote{Among others, job finding and job exit rates of employees within the same labour market differ according to the country of origin, hence natives and non-natives are not perfect substitute, although their value added is the same.} This is motivated by the evidence provided by \cite{cortes2008effect}, who empirically shows that in the US an increase in the share of low-skilled immigrants in the labour force significantly decreased the price of immigrant-intensive services.
+Appendix \ref{HS_LS_prices} reports anecdotal evidence for Italy about the differential changes in the prices of high and low-skill intensive goods in the 2004-2017 period in which the percentage of foreign workforce increased from 6\% to 15\%.
+Different from \cite{monras2020immigration} and \cite{burstein2020tradability}, we use a search and matching framework, instead of perfect competition, since the impact of a low-skilled immigration flow on the wage of low-skilled workers is determined not only by the elasticity of substitution between different types of workers, but also by the profitability of operating in different labour markets.
+Moreover, in such framework a change in the size and composition of the workforce admits asymmetric effects on the unemployment rates of different types of workers, as found in our empirical application.
+Finally, it allows for a comparison of the impact of immigration across countries with different employment protection legislation (EPL).

 Second, we provide a general equilibrium framework to assess the impact of immigration on public finances, which is crucial for formulating a comprehensive evaluation of the immigration phenomenon \citep{national2017economic}.
-As natives and non-natives have the same access to unemployment benefits and the provision of public goods (i.e., the fiscal costs are the same for all employees), under the assumption of a balanced budget we find for Italy a \textit{net fiscal benefit} of immigration as measured by the increased per capita provision of public goods.
+As natives and non-natives have the same access to unemployment benefits and the provision of public goods (i.e., the fiscal costs are the same for all employees) and the impact of immigration on unemployment is negligible, we find for Italy a \textit{net fiscal benefit} of immigration as measured by the increased per capita provision of public goods.